|

 **The data is not official, but will provide good sense of your reel condition.

-| 1) BB on brake plate (at the end of spool shaft):
+1) Ball bearing on brake plate (at the end of spool shaft):

 Put the spool on the brake plate upright and gently hit the spool.
 Good BB will spin very smoothly without noise.
 With a rusted BB, spool does not spin, or it makes strange noise.
-2) Please take out the BB from mechanical cap side and do the same.
-Be careful, springs and small white washers love to jump. |

-| 3) BB on spool shaft (reels w/normal spool or wiffle spool, not applicable to SF spool reels):
+3) Ball bearing on spool shaft (reels w/normal spool or wiffle spool, not applicable to SF spool reels):

-Pinch the outer of the BB and spin the spool gently.
-Good BB will spin very smoothly without noise.
-When you pinch the BB, your finger should not touch the pin on shaft or spool.
-If you see any red or orange at the BB, it is surely rusted and dead. |
+Pinch the outer of the ball bearing and spin the spool gently.
+Good bearing will spin very smoothly without noise.
+When you pinch it, your finger should not touch the pin on shaft or spool.
+If you see any red or orange at the bearing, it is surely rusted and dead.

 Unless you have used your casting reel with saltwater, other ball bearings don't have to be checked for a long time.